Sarah B. Hood, MA

 Over the past three decades, Sarah B. Hood has built a national reputation as a journalist and book author focusing on topics like food, culture, urban life and sustainability.
 She has published hundreds of articles in such outlets as the National Post, The Globe and Mail and Canadian Business.
 Her next book, Jams, Jellies and Marmalades: A Global History, is scheduled for release in Spring 2021 as part of the esteemed Edible series from Reaktion Books (UK).

-She has taught at George Brown College since 1998.
+She has taught at George Brown Polytechnic since 1998.
 Initially, she was attached to what is now known as the Centre for Construction and Engineering Technologies (CCET), teaching communications and elective courses to apprentices and full-time students in the building trades.
 Later, she moved to the Centre for Arts, Design and Information Technology (CADIT), where she teaches communications and fashion courses.
 She has designed courses on journalism and business writing specifically for fashion students.
 Students in her journalism course publish a fashion magazine called Oh, George!
 She has also served as creative director of the year-end fashion show, THREADS.

 Academic Credentials